olindefolter/Particles-being-driven-over-quasiperiodic-substrates/README.md

 Type-1 particles define the quasiperiodic structure.

 These particles remain fixed during the production simulations and form the substrate/landscape over which the mobile particles move.
+The points that define the quasiperiodic structure where developed by Dr. Alan Mendoza

 Base parameters: